You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 - Sweetener: I use stevia.
 You can use a granulated sweetener instead.

-- Mini dark chocolate chips: The darker you can go (and still enjoy them) the better.
+- Mini dark chocolate chips: The darker you can go (and still enjoy them), the better.
+You can also use standard-size chocolate chips.

 Variations